 Mitigation

-The mitigation measures outlined in the HRA section 11.2 are project level HRA and the IPR – neither being, strictly speaking, a mitigation measure (unlike the measures for example identified in Appendix J).
-The relevant mitigation measure to these DPOs is perhaps the renamed ‘moratorium’ – effectively a hold on development until further data is collected (presumably on the assumption that the mitigation measures identified in Appendix J would be insufficient to avoid the risk of AEoI a these DPOs without further evidence to the contrary).
-However, further data is not a mitigation measure in itself, but may be used to make a more robust case for AEoI.
 Of the mitigation measures suggested in Appendix J, our members note that a number of the bird related measures are not relevant to offshore wind (but are likely derived from wave or tidal) and for some impact pathways no mitigation measures are linked.

 Do you agree that the scientific evidence presented demonstrates the requirements for further regional-level survey work within DPOs E1 and E2?